Big City Family Fun

 Where to Eat at Alcatraz

 Got hungry kids?
-The Landing at Alcatraz, the ticketing and boarding area off The Embarcadero, offers a cafeteria with options for families along with rain ponchos and souvenirs.
+The Landing at Alcatraz, the ticketing and boarding area off The Embarcadero, offers a cafeteria with family options, rain ponchos, and souvenirs.
 Food service is not available on Alcatraz Island.
-(Note: The Landing at Alcatraz is not serving food in 2022.)
+Only bottled water is permitted on the tour.

 Getting to Alcatraz Island

-Alcatraz Island is located in the San Francisco Bay and reached by ferry only.
+Alcatraz Island is located in the San Francisco Bay and is reached by ferry only.
 The Alcatraz Ferry Terminal is located at Pier 33 on The Embarcadero.
 Alcatraz Cruises is the only ferry that stops at Alcatraz Island.

 Parking is an issue while visiting Downtown San Francisco.
 During my trip, I used public transportation and left my car at my hotel.